Full advance monitor team in Syria by Monday - Annan aide

 Syrian activists have been dismayed at the pace of observer deployment.
 A senior U.N. official said this week it would take a month to put the first 100 monitors on the ground, though the world body is working to speed up the pace.

-Within 48 hours of the United Nations Security Council authorising an advance team of 30 on April 14, six monitors were patrolling Syrian streets, Fawzi said.
+Within 48 hours of the United Nations Security Council authorizing an advance team of 30 on April 14, six monitors were patrolling Syrian streets, Fawzi said.

 Last Saturday, the 15-member Council agreed to send up to 300 unarmed military observers for three months, a force known as UNSMIS to be headed by Norwegian Major-General Robert Mood.